zachary-hayward/DA-zachary-hayward.github.io/README.md

 # Intial Toying with HTML CSS

-This required us to setup a github pages where we would add blog posts as we were initially learning some website basics.
+This required us to setup a github pages where we would add blog posts as we were initially learning some website basics and some good soft skills practices.

 ## Skills
 - [ ] Basic understanding of websites in terms of html and css.